wangfowen/owenwangdotcom/_posts/2014-01-24-are-you-my-motherland-4.md

 _live_ them.
 The extent of what I did to stray off the typical tourist track was [seek out hole-in-wall restaurants](/blog/lean-traveling), avoid touristy museums, and go out of my way to talk to other travelers / locals.
 That makes me more of a hipster tourist than a traveler.

-So really, I just caressed the faces of the cities.
 I can't righteously declare a place livable after 3 days.
 Just like how I wouldn't marry a girl after just 3 dates.
 Sorry Britney Spears.

 I've been in Lyon for over 4 months and only recently did I begin to truly notice and appreciate the more subtle cultural differences that made it unique.
 I may do a post on Lyon since that's actually justified.
-The short answer is probably no, but at least I know that for the city itself, and not for the tourist facade of it.
+The short answer is no, I probably wouldn't live there, but at least I know that for the city itself, and not for the tourist facade of it.

 So goodbye "Are You My Motherland".
-It's been a fun series to write and I will still be on the lookout for the small quirky differences when I'm in a city, but I no longer dare judge them by their first chapter (although if we are going to use the book analogy, I can't think of any I've enjoyed if I didn't like the beginning...).
+It's been a fun series to write and I will still be on the lookout for the quirks when I'm in a city, but I no longer dare claim to know a city after so short a time.